bhauman/bhauman.github.com/drafts/tyranny-of-domain-state-and-primacy-of-inputs.md

 seen by its users*.
 A user would percieve that it isn't that hard to add a todo to a list of todos.
-The layers of user interface, server and database interaction all fall outside of the users concern and thus into the realm of Accidental complexity.
+The layers of user interface, server and database interaction all fall outside of the users concern and thus into the realm of additional complexity.

 "Out of the tar pit" proposes that as we move away from the essential we are creating problems for ourselves.
 We are moving towards more